Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{erformance} of data-driven predictive models heavily relies on the quality and quantity of data used to build them.
 In real applications, even if data is abundant, it is also often imperfect and considerable effort needs to be invested into a labour-intensive task of cleaning and preprocessing such data in preparation for subsequent modelling.
-Some authors claim that these tasks can account for as much as 60-80\% of the total time spent on developing a predictive model~\cite{Pyle1999, linoff2011}.
-Therefore, approaches and practical techniques allowing to reduce this effort by at least partially automating some of the data preparation steps, can potentially transform the way in which predictive models are built.

-In many scenarios one needs to sequentially apply multiple preprocessing methods to the data (e.g. outlier detection $\rightarrow$ missing value imputation $\rightarrow$ dimensionality reduction), effectively forming a preprocessing chain.
-Composition of such chain, which apart from choosing the components to use and arranging them in a particular order, also includes setting their hyperparameters, is a challenging problem that has been studied in different fields and contexts (e.g. clinical data~\cite{Teichmann2010, Zhao2010}, historical documents~\cite{Messaoud2011} or process industry~\cite{Budka2014}).
-Despite these works attempting to be as abstract as possible, the frameworks they propose are optimised for particular case studies.
-Hence their underlying approaches are lacking in the context of cross-domain generalisation.
+A survey\footnote{\url{http://www.kdnuggets.com/polls/2003/data_preparation.htm}} of data mining practitioners carried out in 2003 indicates that preprocessing tasks can account for as much as 60-80\% of the total time spent on developing a predictive model.
+More recent surveys from 2012~\cite{Munson2012} and 2016\footnote{`Cleaning Big Data: Most Time-Consuming, Least Enjoyable Data Science Task, Survey Says' by Gil Press.
+Forbes 2016. \url{http://bit.ly/forbes-data-preparation}} confirm these numbers.
+The practitioners also note that preprocessing is the least enjoyable part of data science.
+The reason for this being such a lengthy process is all the manual work necessary to identify the defects in the raw data and look for the best solutions to approach them.
+Despite 13 years that passed between the surveys, no significant advances have been made to address this issue.
+Therefore, it is desirable to automate as many of the tasks of data preprocessing as possible in order to reduce the human involvement and the level of necessary interactions.
+The consequence of this would be speeding up of the data mining process and making the procedures more robust.